SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 <br> 13.
 Scroll untill you find **Region**

-Within the Dimension Selection Menu, a hierarchy icon is displayed next to hierarchaldimensions.
+💡Within the Dimension Selection Menu, a hierarchy icon is displayed next to hierarchaldimensions.
 Dimensions with attributes can be further expanded within the menu.

 14. Click **Region**